COMMUNITY ANIMATION SERIES

 Community of Practice (CoP)

-In addition to the 2-day ABCD Foundations course, there will be Communities of Practice (CoP) sessions for continued peer learning and support, offering ongoing support and opportunities for continued application of what has been learnt.
+In addition to the 2-day ABCD Foundations course, there will be Communities of Practice (CoP) sessions offering ongoing support and opportunities for continued application of what has been learnt.

 Details of the CoP will be shared with participants after the course, so please join us for the workshops to find out more!